McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

 ## Horizontal Rules

 The HTML `<hr>` element is for creating a "thematic break" between paragraph-level elements.
-In markdown, you can create a `<hr>` with `---` - three consecutive dashes
+In Markdown, you can create a `<hr>` with `---` - three consecutive dashes

 renders to: